 1. Create Highly Targeted Content

 The cornerstone of any high-converting content strategy is, of course, the content itself.
 The main point of using content to market is to prove to customers that you are an expert in your field (and worth doing business with).
 Be sure that you fill your site, blog, newsletter and whatever else with content that effectively answers your audience’s most pressing life insurance questions.
+An example of highly targeted content is Chris Huntley’s best life insurance company sorting tool.

 2. Understand What Questions Customers Are Asking, Then Choose Keywords